 Descriptions of the Fields of Study

-Biostatistics is an area of research in which new mathematical techniques for analyzing data are either developed or evaluated.
-The techniques developed or evaluated are useful for epidemiologic or medical applications, which is what differentiates biostatistics from the broader discipline of statistics (which is concerned with the development of methods with a potentially wider range of applications).
-Biostatistical research often leads to new ways of analyzing biological data.
+Biostatistics is an area of research in which new statistical methods for collecting, analyzing and interpreting data arising from medical and epidemiological research are developed and evaluated.
 Applicants to this field should have a mathematical statistics background and hold a degree from a department of statistics, mathematics or applied mathematics.